BerkeleyLab/inference-engine/README.md

 Overview
 --------

-Inference-Engine is a software library that supports researching options for efficiently propagating inputs through deep, feed-forward neural networks to produce outputs.
+Inference-Engine is a software library that supports researching options for efficiently propagating inputs through deep, feed-forward neural networks.
 Inference-Engine's implementation language, Fortran 2018, makes it suitable for integration into high-performance computing (HPC) applications.
 Novel features include

 1. Exposing concurrency via
-  - A `pure` inference function and
+  - An `elemental` inference function
   - An `elemental` activation strategy
 2. Gathering network weights and biases into contiguous arrays
 3. Runtime selection of inference algorithm